 (3-3-0) Development of college-level writing focusing on idea generation, drafting, organization, revision, and utilization of standard English.
+Students will generate ideas for and organize paragraphs and essays with an emphasis on revision.
 This course is also appropriate for anyone who wishes to enhance his or her real-life writing skills.
-Placement is based on TSI Assessment scores.
 A grade of C or higher shall constitute satisfactory completion of the course and eligibility to enroll in INRW-0399.
 This is a developmental course and cannot be used to fulfill degree requirements.